Quantifying the Internal Validity of Weighted Estimands: Quantifying the Internal Validity of Weighted Estimands

-where $a(X)/\amax \in [0,1]$ almost surely when weights are nonnegative.
-From this representation, we can link estimand $\mu(a,\tau_0)$ with an intervention where fraction $a(X)/\amax$ of units with covariate value $X$ and $W_0=1$ are treated.
-For example, if $W_0=1$ and $a(X) = \amax$ almost surely, then $\mu(a,\tau_0)$ is the average treatment effect, $\E[Y(1) - Y(0)]$, and it measures the average effect of treatment among all units.
-Under unconfoundedness, we also note that the average treatment effect on the treated (ATT) can be written as $\E[Y(1) - Y(0)\mid D=1] = \mu(a,\tau_0)$, a weighted estimand with weights $a(X) = \P(D=1\mid X)$.
-This means that it can be interpreted either as the effect of an intervention where fraction $\P(D=1\mid X)$ of units with covariate $X$ are treated or as the effect of an intervention where all treated units are treated.
+For example, if $W_0=1$ and $a(X) = \amax$ almost surely, then $\mu(a,\tau_0)$ is the ATE, the average effect of treatment among all units.
+Under unconfoundedness, we also note that the average treatment effect on the treated (ATT) can be written as $\E[Y(1) - Y(0)\mid D=1] = \mu(a,\tau_0)$, a weighted estimand with weights $a(X) = \P(D=1\mid X)/\P(D=1)$.
+This means that it can be interpreted either as the effect of an intervention where a fraction $\P(D=1\mid X)$ of units with covariate $X$ are treated or as the effect of an intervention where all treated units are treated.
 In our setting, we can interpret any weighted estimand with nonnegative weights as the effect of treatment for a feasible intervention defined only in terms of $X$, $W_0$, and independent noise $U \sim \text{Unif}(0,1)$ via $W^* = \1(U \leq a(X)/\amax)\cdot W_0$. \end{remark}

-\begin{remark}[Uniqueness of representative subpopulations] It is also worth noting that the subpopulation maximizing the level of internal validity is generally not unique.
+\begin{remark}[Uniqueness of Implicit Subpopulations] The subpopulation maximizing the level of internal validity is generally not unique.
 The population $W^* = \1\left(U \leq a(X)/\amax\right)\cdot W_0$ will generally change if $U$ is replaced by another draw from a uniform distribution.
 The probability (conditional on $X$) of any unit being part of $W^*$ does not change with the draw of $U$, but whether any given unit is included in subpopulation $\{W^* = 1\}$ cannot be determined. \end{remark}

-\begin{remark}[Distributional characteristics of representative subpopulations] We can generally identify distributional characteristics of units within the population $W^*$.
-For example, when $W_0$ is set to 1 almost surely, we can write the average values of $g(X)$ among subpopulation $\{W^* = 1\}$ as

-a simple function of weights $a(\cdot)$ and the marginal distribution of $X$.
-We can recover the average covariate values in $\{W^* = 1\}$ by setting $g(X) = X$, or the entire distribution by considering $g(X) = \1(X \leq x)$ for all $x \in \R^{d_X}$.
-Reporting the average covariate values of units within and outside of $W^*$ can be of interest when assessing the representativeness of $\mu(a,\tau_0)$. \end{remark}

-\begin{remark}[Meaning of internal validity and representativeness] Suppose we consider $\E[Y(1) - Y(0)\mid W^* = 1]$ to be the target parameter, where $W^* = \1\left(U \leq a(X)/\amax \right)\cdot W_0$ is the subpopulation for which $\mu(a,\tau_0) = \E[Y(1) - Y(0)\mid W^* = 1]$ uniformly in $\tau_0$.
-For example, in the case of the OLS estimand in Section \ref{sec:example1}, this consists of a subpopulation where the probability of inclusion is proportional to the conditional variance of treatment.
-If this subpopulation is the target, it would be reasonable to infer that the measure of internal validity of the estimand $\mu(a,\tau_0)$ is the maximum value of 1.
-Indeed, this is the case because the estimand can be written as